clbrge/svelte-proxied-store/README.md

 myStore.emit()
 ```

-4. Finally, you can access at any time the internal value of any
+Finally, you may access at any time the internal value of any
 property of the stored Object (it won't be handled by the Proxy
 Hanlder, contrary to `$myStore.propertyKey`)